logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/sample-repository/scrum-board/preparing-web-browsers/preparing-internet-explorer-for-web-testing/_index.md

 How to properly configureInternet Explorerfor automated web testing with TestArchitect.

-**Note:** Ensure that any computers on which automated web testing withInternet Exploreris to be performed have had the browser configured as described in this section.
+{{<note>}} Ensure that any computers on which automated web testing withInternet Exploreris to be performed have had the browser configured as described in this section.

 1. [Enabling TestArchitect Automation Agent](/TA_Automation/Topics/aut_enabling_automation_agent_IE_COPY.html)
 Enabling the TestArchitect Automation Agent in Internet Explorer is required for testing web-based applications with TestArchitect in that browser.